vepiteski/HNM4CP.jl/README.md

 this should trigger tests, hopefully successful.

 Then, inspect the folder Test to imitate the test scripts to use the HNM solver.

 For example, copy any test, say "nm_Test_Fathi.jl" in a fresh folder.
 Start Julia in this folder.
+-In the julia REPL, type in "using Test".
-Type in "using Test" required within the script.
-Then, in the Julia REPL, typein include("nm_Test_Fathi.jl"), which should perform as expected.
+-Then, in the Julia REPL, typein include("nm_Test_Fathi.jl"), which should perform as expected.

 You are now in position to modify the nm_Test_Fathi.jl script.